Physical Therapist Salary USA 2026: Complete Guide

 Key Takeaways

 Physical therapist careers offer strong salary compensation across America.
 Moreover, physical therapist earnings vary significantly by state, specialty, and experience.
-Therefore, these factors guide career planning.
-In fact, California physical therapists earn the most nationally.
+These factors guide career planning.
+California physical therapists earn the most nationally.
 However, Massachusetts, New York, and New Jersey offer competitive compensation too.
 Furthermore, both general practitioners and specialists earn well.
-Explore similar healthcare roles in our nurse practitioner salary guide and occupational therapist salary guide for career comparison.
+Explore similar healthcare roles in our nurse practitioner salary guide and occupational therapist resources for career comparison.
 If you’re comparing career paths, check out our physician assistant salary guide to compare allied health professions.

 Important Points to Remember

-New physical therapists should expect a salary of $60,000-$75,000 in the USA.
+New physical therapists should expect salary of $60,000-$75,000 in the USA.
 Moreover, specialty selection and location can boost earnings to $125,000-$180,000+.
 Also, location affects both compensation and lifestyle significantly.
-So, consider these factors when planning your physical therapist career.
+Consider these factors when planning your physical therapist career.
 Additionally, physical therapist provides meaningful work plus strong income.
 Therefore, it remains one of the most rewarding healthcare professions.

 Next Steps

 Physical therapist careers offer excellent compensation, job security, and meaning.
 Moreover, your education investment pays dividends over your lifetime.
 Furthermore, specialty and location choices shape both earnings and satisfaction.
-So, if physical therapist calls to you, pursue it confidently.
-In addition, the financial rewards are substantial.
-For comparison, see how dentist salaries compare to physical therapist compensation.
+If physical therapist work calls to you, pursue it confidently.
+The financial rewards are substantial.
 Therefore, start your physical therapist journey today toward a rewarding healthcare career.